 When morning comes and the day begins.
 (The Circle)

 Be happy, run and play as children do each and everyday.
 (The Calm)

 Always remember that you have lots of people to help keep you safe and make your world happy.
 (The Squeeze)

 Karen finds that many children in the nurture unit prefer firmer touch and she chooses Story Massage strokes to suit their needs.
 “Deep pressure helps release ‘feel good’ hormones in brain acting with the parasympathetic system and this helps calm the nervous system,” she says, “This is why Story Massage can be really beneficial for children with autism and sensory processing disorder.
 It is so flexible that you can choose lighter or firmer strokes for individual preferences and needs.
 Children relax and have fun!”

 What is Story Massage?

 Story Massage combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
-Ten simple massage strokes form the basis of the Story Massage programme.
-These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
+Ten massage strokes form the basis of the Story Massage programme.
+These strokes have a simple name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
 It is a fully inclusive activity, no clothing is removed and no oil is used.
 Stories can be taken from our Story Massage book, adapted from favourite stories or songs. or you can even create your own stories like The World is a Happy Place.